Oscars bring back Billy Crystal

 Crystal, who has hosted the widely-watched Hollywood telecast eight times previously, announced his new job on Twitter with a post: "Am doing the Oscars so the young woman in the pharmacy will stop asking my name when I pick up prescriptions.
 Looking forward to the show."

-The Academy of Motion Picture Arts and Sciences, which runs the Oscars, re-tweeted Crystal's post to confirm his hiring.
+Tom Sherak, president of The Academy of Motion Picture Arts and Sciences that puts on the Oscars, called Crystal "a comic legend and Oscar icon."

+"I'm thrilled to welcome Billy back to the Oscar stage," Sherak said.

 His use of the word raised howls from gay rights groups and academy members.
 He apologized publicly on Monday, but his contrition failed to stem the firestorm.
 He resigned one day later.
 Murphy, who had been lured by Ratner to host the Oscar telecast, followed his boss out the door on Wednesday.